jannikbuschke/formik-antd/README.md

 Ant Design 4 is landing soon.
 A beta that works with Ant Designs release candidate is available (v2.\*-beta).
 Version 1 of this library supports Ant Design v3.
 Version 2 of this library supports Ant Design 4.
 Both v1 and v2 of this library work with formik v1 and v2.

-:warning: new npm package name: **formik-antd**
+:warning: new npm package name: **formik-antd** :warning:

-> from version 1.6 and onwards this library is published under `formik-antd`, all previous versions are available under `@jbuschke/formik-antd`
+> from version 1.6 and onwards this library is published under `formik-antd`, all previous versions are available under `@jbuschke/formik-antd`.
+In order to upgrade: change the referenced package name in your package.json as well as all imports.
+I.e. replace `import { Input } from "@jbuschke/formik-antd` with `import { Input } from "formik-antd`.

 # formik-antd